Come and explore Ahtna lands by purchasing a Land Use Permit today.

 Ahtna also reserves the right to end all permitting of predator control/hunting within Ahtna lands at any time, should large prey/predator ratios reach sustainable numbers.
 This determination will be made prior to issuing annual predator control/hunting permits.

-*Please remember that Ahtna lands are private lands and are subject to the jurisdiction of the State of Alaska; therefore, all hunting activity must be conducted in accordance with State wildlife, hunting and fishing regulations.
+Please remember that Ahtna lands are private lands and are subject to the jurisdiction of the State of Alaska; therefore, all hunting activity must be conducted in accordance with State wildlife, hunting and fishing regulations.
+There is no berry picking permitted on Ahtna lands.
+Cantwell lands are closed during moose hunting season.
 It is your responsibility to ensure you are in compliance with State laws and regulations while performing such activity on Ahtna land.